-Lemongrass seems to be safe for most people when used in food amounts.
-It is POSSIBLY SAFE when used for medicinal purposes, short term.
-However, there have been some toxic side effects such as lung problems after inhaling lemongrass and a fatal poisoning after a child swallowed a lemongrass oil-based insect repellent.
+Lemongrass is LIKELY SAFE for most people when used in food amounts.
+It is POSSIBLY SAFE when taken by mouth or applied to the skin short-term for medicinal purposes.
+However, there have been some toxic side effects, such as lung problems after inhaling lemongrass and a fatal poisoning after a child swallowed a lemongrass oil-based insect repellent.

-Special Precautions & Warnings:Pregnancy and breast-feeding: It is UNSAFE to take lemongrass during pregnancy.
+Special Precautions & Warnings:Pregnancy and breast-feeding: It is LIKELY UNSAFE to take lemongrass by mouth during pregnancy.
 Lemongrass seems to be able to start menstrual flow, so there is a concern that it might cause a miscarriage.

 The appropriate dose of lemongrass depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for lemongrass.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.